arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 seem 2 sequential statements, they are in fact 2 functions bound together with the `bind` operator.
 Puzzling, isn't it?
-I'm sure you understand that, to fully get there, we stilllq have to walk a bit.
+I'm sure you understand that, to fully get there, we still have to walk a bit.
 I promise that it will be an interesting journey!

 You need a bit of energy.
 So stretch your fingers, take a little rest,